mslinn/jekyll_flexible_include_plugin/README.md

   The &lt;pre>&lt;/pre> tag has an `data-lt-active="false"` attribute, so [LanguageTool](https://forum.languagetool.org/t/avoid-spell-check-on-certain-html-inputs-manually/3944)
   will not attempt to check the spelling or grammar of the contents.

+- `to='regex'` specifies that the output should discarded after the matching string or regex is encountered (includes the matched line).

+- `until='regex'` specifies that the output should discarded after the matching string or regex is encountered (excludes the matched line).

 The following options imply `pre`: